-Also see my online class, the Cultured Dairy & Basic Cheese eCourse, for videos and print tutorials, starting at just $8/mo.
+Also see my online class, the Cultured Dairy & Basic Cheese eCourse, for videos and print tutorials.

 What cheese do you make or would you like to make?
 Do you have any questions about anything I’ve shared?
 What kind of information would you like to know about cheesemaking?